Primary Science Week 2022

 PLD for Science Week

 Science Learning Hub webinar: How to run your Primary Science Week

 Zoom Call to Scott Base

-This is a chance for your class to listen to the scientists working at Scott Base.
+Classes were able to listen to and talk with the scientists working at Scott Base.

 Webinar with Antarctic Scientists

 View this webinar, which involves Antarctic scientists Natalie Robinson and Jamie Stutz.

 The Webinar with the Antarctic Scientists can be seen here

 This competition is a chance for Year 5-8 students to ‘Speak for Antarctica’.

 A video, speech, poster or poem may be entered in this competition.